Dr. María Eugenia Cotera: Fleshing the Archive: An Intimate Genealogy of Chicana Knowledge Praxis.

 The Nuestra Palabra Cultural Reading Series:

-Celebrate our history, our culture, and our people with the release of this powerful new book by Dr. María Eugenia Cotera: Fleshing The Archive: An Intimate Genealogy of Chicana Knowledge Praxis.
+Celebrate our history, our culture, and our people with the release of this powerful new book by Dr. María Eugenia Cotera: Fleshing the Archive: An Intimate Genealogy of Chicana Knowledge Praxis.
+She is a professor at the University of Texas at Austin

-As our writers, our studies, our culture is expunged from higher education in Texas, convene with NP to spread our word and stock your family libraries and under ground libraries.
+As our writers, our studies, and our culture are being yanked out of higher education in Texas, convene with NP to spread our word, inspire each other, and stock your family libraries and underground libraries.

-This is also a preview to the NACCS Teajs Foco Regional Conference taking place at the University of Houston Downtown Feb.
+This is also a preview to the NACCS Tejas Foco Regional Conference taking place at the University of Houston Downtown Feb.
 26 to Feb.
 28.

 Master of Ceremonies: Tony Diaz, El Librotraficante, founder of Nuestra Palabra.
 Author of The Tip of The Pyramid: Cultivating Community Cultural Capital.